 And you know the funny part?

-Most Amazon shoppers perform some sort of researches (comparison, reviews, ratings, etc.) before buying.
+Most Amazon shoppers perform some sort of research (comparison, reviews, ratings, etc.) before buying.

 When I search for “best smoothie blender” on Google…

-I clicked on the first result which compared over 7 smoothie blenders for me to make my choice from.
+I clicked on the first result which compared over 7 smoothie blenders for me to make my choice.
 All the links to buy each of these blenders takes me to Amazon.

 Guess what?
 They’re all affiliate links!

-Want another proof why affiliate marketing is not dead?
+Want another proof of why affiliate marketing is not dead?

-Since I didn’t just base my research only from other external sources – I did a little peeping myself on Google trends to see how the movement/trend has been over the years.
+Since I didn’t just base my research only on other external sources – I did a little peeping myself on Google trends to see how the movement/trend has been over the years.

 Check it out:

-That’s the Interest over time from 2014 till present.
+That’s the Interest over time from 2014 till the present.